The Story of Math Academy’s Eurisko Sequence: the Most Advanced High School Math/CS Sequence in the USA

 Finally, a sincere thank you to Sanjana Kulkarni for her thoughtful suggestions and diligent proofreading of this book.

-This post is a chapter in the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
+This post is part of the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
 Suggested citation: Skycak, J. (2023).
 The Story of Math Academy's Eurisko Sequence: the Most Advanced High School Math/CS Sequence in the USA.
-Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/the-story-of-math-academys-eurisko-sequence/
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/the-story-of-math-academys-eurisko-sequence/